-From having extra dewclaws to the ability to sing, there are some very unique dog breeds out there and some you have probably never even heard of.
+From having extra dewclaws to the ability to sing, there are some dog breeds with very unique qualities out there—and some you have probably never even heard of.
 Several of these breeds are rarely seen outside of the country where they were first bred, while others are becoming more common as pets.
 Here are ten extraordinary breeds that have something just a little bit different than the average pup.

 - The Carolina Dog